Challenges Faced by CTOs in Cloud Implementation

 Data loss is result of inefficient migration of data from legacy system to cloud infrastructure.
 Data can be permanently lost due to malicious attackers or from deletion by a cloud service provider, either through negligence or disaster.
 If encryption is being used on data and the encryption key is lost, the data is also lost.

 Security Breaches and frequency of attacks are increasing and getting more and more sophisticated.
-Even after using strong encryption, organizations are still being breached causing them financial damage and acute reputational.
+Even after using strong encryption, organizations are still being breached causing them financial damage and acute reputation loss.
 Many cloud service providers do not properly encrypt their data and key management.
 Moreover, most cloud providers reside their encryption decryption keys on the server, making it easy for snoopers to sniff out the confidential information.
 Most businesses fail to be compliant against institutions holding confidential data, including customer and employee information because of the weak government regulations and compliance.
 In recent years, the bring your own device (BYOD) trend has become popular to business which allows employees to remotely access data from any location and time.
 Most used devices for BYOD are laptops, smartphones and tablets, which are more vulnerable to attack than desktop computers.

 It is important to give serious consideration to these challenges and the possible ways out before adopting the cloud technology.
 Organizations should take an active role in adhering to industry standards in order to promote the growth of cloud computing.
 After understanding above challenges, CTOs can chart a less perilous path toward successful cloud migration and implementation.